Daya-MG/Cypress-Test/readme.md

 #Cypress- Challenge
-I have usded cypress to implement the testing of sharebar functionality in the URL https://www.businessinsider.com/ikea-nyc-store-planning-studio-tour-2019-4
+I have used cypress to implement the testing of sharebar functionality in the URL https://www.businessinsider.com/ikea-nyc-store-planning-studio-tour-2019-4

 #Setup